Shoe Dog by Phil Knight Book Summary and Notes

 Read more on Amazon

-Book Summary from Shoe Dog
+Book Summary from Shoe Dog by Phil Knight

 When geese fly in formation, the ones in back only need to work at 80% of the effort.
 It’s the ones in front that do most of the work, and take on the greatest risk.
 Throughout this memoir, Phil pours his soul out and it’s clear he is at the front of the pack flying as hard as he can.

 Inspired by popular Japanese shoes, Phil Knight worked with Bill Bowerman to develop a shoe for the American runner.
+This collaboration led to the creation of nike shoes, highlighting the brand's deep connection to running and athleticism.

 This story describes in detail how many times Nike was close to failing, seemingly flying into headwinds for much of its early life.